Passover Quick Facts

 Duration: Eight Days

 Note: sections of this page have been adapted from Ceil and Moishe Rosen, Christ in the Passover (Chicago: Moody Publishers, 2006).

 Purpose of Passover

-One of the most significant and popular Jewish holidays, Passover (or Pesach) recalls and rejoices over the Israelites’ redemption from slavery in Egypt.
-Pesach takes place during Nisan, a Jewish month of joy (or at least a month in which some prohibit mourning) and one of the four traditional beginnings of the Jewish calendar year (Exodus 12:2: “This month [Nisan] shall be your beginning of months; it shall be the first month of the year to you”).
-Pesach marks the beginning of our freedom, and asks us to partake in the Jewish story of enslavement and redemption.
+One of the most significant and popular Jewish holidays, Passover (Pesach) recalls and rejoices over the Israelites’ redemption from slavery in Egypt.
+Pesach takes place during Nisan, a Jewish month of joy (or at least a month in which some prohibit mourning)1 and one of the four traditional beginnings of the Jewish calendar year (Exodus 12:2: “This month shall be for you the beginning of months.
+It shall be the first month of the year for you.”).
+Pesach marks the beginning of our freedom and asks us to partake in the Jewish story of enslavement and redemption.

 Origin of Passover